 Cost per click – is defined as an average amount of money advertisers are willing to pay for a keyword.
-The higher means the keyword is more valuable in terms of buying intention.
+The higher the better.

 Search intent – is the intention users have when using a particular keyword.
 For example, keywords that start with “best”, are likely to buy, whereas if they start with questions, users are probably just looking for information.

 Keywords difficulty – is defined as how difficult it is for a keyword to rank.